Economy of Egypt: Suez Canal

-The Suez Canal, a vital maritime passageway linking the Mediterranean Sea to the Red Sea, has played a crucial role in global trade since its completion in 1869.
-Constructed under the direction of Ferdinand de Lesseps, the canal provided a direct shipping route between Europe and Asia, significantly reducing travel time by bypassing the lengthy voyage around the Cape of Good Hope.
+The Suez Canal, which links the Mediterranean Sea to the Red Sea, has been a major artery of world trade since it opened in 1869.
+Constructed under the direction of Ferdinand de Lesseps, the canal provided a direct shipping route between Europe and Asia, cutting travel time by avoiding the long voyage around the Cape of Good Hope.
 Over the decades, the canal has undergone multiple expansions to accommodate the growing volume of global maritime trade.
 In 2021, more than 20,600 vessels passed through the canal, with an average of 56 ships per day.
-To enhance its capacity, the Egyptian government launched an expansion project in 2014, widening key sections of the canal and nearly doubling its capacity from 49 to 97 ships per day.
+To raise capacity, the government launched an expansion project in 2014, widening key sections of the canal and nearly doubling its capacity from 49 to 97 ships per day.

 The New Suez Canal, inaugurated in 2015, introduced a parallel shipping lane and deepened sections of the original canal to accommodate larger vessels.
-The expansion aimed to reduce transit times from 18 to 11 hours and significantly cut waiting periods for ships.
+The expansion aimed to reduce transit times from 18 to 11 hours and cut waiting times for ships.
 The project, costing about $8 billion, was financed exclusively through domestic investment, with Egyptians contributing via bank certificates of deposit yielding 12%, later raised to 15.5%.
 The Armed Forces Engineering Authority played a major role in the excavation and construction of the expansion, which was completed in just one year.

-Beyond its role as a maritime corridor, the Suez Canal has become an economic hub, with the establishment of the Suez Canal Economic Zone (SCZONE).
-Encompassing 461 km² across Port Said, Ismailia, and Suez, the SCZONE offers zero customs rates to attract foreign investment.
+Beyond shipping, the Suez Canal has become an economic hub in its own right through the Suez Canal Economic Zone (SCZONE).
+Encompassing 461 km2 across Port Said, Ismailia, and Suez, the SCZONE offers zero customs rates to attract foreign investment.
 Major infrastructure projects within the zone focus on the development of East Port Said and Ain Sokhna, with planned expansions to West Port Said, El-Adabiya, Arish, and El Tor.
-This initiative is part of a broader effort to transform the canal into a global trade and logistics center, with Egypt aiming to attract $30 billion in investment within five years.
-The canal remains a critical global trade route, setting a record annual revenue of $9.4 billion in the fiscal year ending June 2023.
+The zone is part of an effort to turn the canal into a global trade and logistics center, with Egypt aiming to attract $30 billion in investment within five years.
+The canal remains one of the world's busiest trade routes, and set a record annual revenue of $9.4 billion in the fiscal year ending June 2023.